 This is a summary of the book of Nehemiah.
-This book contains important information because some propose that the decree of the king that is contained in this book is the “word” of Daniel 9:25.
+This book is important for the interpretation of the prophecies of Daniel.
+Some propose that the decree of the king, which is recorded in Nehemiah, is the “word” of Daniel 9:25.

 THE KING’S DECREE